Skip to Main Content

 Step #1 Defining Your Research Question

-A main characteristics of a systematic review is a clearly stated set of objectives with pre-defined eligibility criteria for studies.
+A main characteristic of a systematic review is a clearly stated set of objectives with pre-defined eligibility criteria for studies.

 • Patient or problem